-By the Glass: Next time you are in a restaurant where the wine list is taken a bit seriously, eavesdrop on what the sommelier has to say as she moves from table to table.
-The word you’ll hear over and over is minerality - or one of its numerous equivalents.
-It is as if American taste and sophistication grew up over night.
-It’s all rocks and stones, granite and chalk, limestone, tufa, slate, shale, schist.
-It is not just about fruit anymore.
-It is wonderful news for eaters, because fruit-driven wines, though often gratifying sipped on their own, have always been problematic to pair with food.
+Next time you are in a restaurant where the wine list is taken a bit seriously, eavesdrop on what the sommelier has to say as she moves from table to table.
+The word you’ll hear over and over is “minerality’’ - or one of its numerous equivalents: granite, limestone, tufa, slate, shale, schist.
+It’s as if American taste and sophistication grew up overnight.
+It’s not just about fruit anymore.

 This is wonderful news for diners, because fruit-driven wines, though often gratifying sipped on their own, have always been problematic to pair with food, and it is a grand turn of events for the wine enthusiast who struggles to find things consonant with adult taste when he spreads a white linen napkin across his lap.
 Soon every establishment worth its wine will have a consulting geologist roaming the floor, rock samples in hand, tiny silver hammer tucked where a pocket square used to be.

 It may be premature to announce the dawn of a new geological era, but there’s no question that a backlash against fruit-driven wines is gathering force.
 A cadre of young sommeliers infatuated with minerally sips are cajoling diners to take them for a spin.
 Wines with advanced degrees in earth science are winning shelf space in edgier retail shops, too.